• Study level

 Description

-This teaching unit covers the notions necessary to understand the dissolution or leaching/alteration of ceramic materials.
-In the case of nuclear fuel materials, the aim is to analyze the degradation phenomena under aggressive conditions representative of a recycling or reprocessing stage, but also those related to their alteration, under "softer" conditions, representative of a direct storage in deep geological formation.
+This course covers the concepts needed to understand the dissolution or leaching/alteration of ceramic materials.
+In the case of nuclear fuel materials, the aim is to analyze degradation phenomena under aggressive conditions, representative of a recycling or reprocessing stage, as well as those linked to alteration under "softer" conditions, representative of direct storage in a deep geological formation.

 Hourly volumes* :